Azure/azure-powershell/documentation/development-docs/using-config-framework.md

 }
 ```

+Definining configs in the standard way is more customizable than the simple way, for example when it comes to validating values and parsing enviroment variables.
+For more, see [todo].

 ### Step 2: Register the Config

 Either way the config is defined, instanciate it and call [`IConfigManager.RegisterConfig(ConfigDefinition config)`](https://github.com/Azure/azure-powershell-common/blob/8d70507d41a3698b5b131df61f14e329d7a6eb41/src/Authentication.Abstractions/Interfaces/IConfigManager.cs#L30) in [`ConfigInitializer.RegisterConfigs(IConfigManager configManager)`](https://github.com/Azure/azure-powershell/blob/304e15c84071fee02622734c4e5f12c05baa77d2/src/Accounts/Authentication/Config/ConfigInitializer.cs#L192).
 For example: